scaljeri/e2e-testing-in-action/README.md

     $> ./tasks/clean-browserstack-project --browserstack-user <user> --browserstack-key <key> [--project project name]

+but you can also update/delete failing sessions as follows

+    $> ./tasks/pass-failed-sessions --browserstack-user <user> --browserstack-key <key> [--project project name]

 If you would like a badge for a project do

     $> ./tasks/badge.js --browserstack-user <user> --browserstack-key <key> [--project project name]